-The Purpose of the Health Care Interpreter (HCI) program is to:
+The Purpose of the Health Care Interpreter (HCI) program

 - Help HCIs in Oregon become trained and qualified or certified to meet current requirements;

 - Diversify the health care workforce in Oregon;